Quiet-Clicking-Sounds/video_joiner/README.md

                                     "5", "RandomWithLargestLast", "rwll"
-      --ord-opt <ORD_OPT>       select seed for ord when RandomSeeded is chosen [default: 1337] --no-audio                removes audio completely -h, --help                    Print help
+      --ord-opt <ORD_OPT>       select seed for ord when RandomSeeded is chosen [default: 1337] --no-audio                removes audio completely
+      --encode-amd              set hardware encoder to AMD d3d11va [aliases: amd] --encode-nvidea           set hardware encoder to Nvidea nvenc [aliases: nvidea] --h264                    set output file encoding to  H264 --hvec                    set output file encoding to  H265 [aliases: h265] --av1                     set output file encoding to  AV1 -h, --help                    Print help
   -V, --version                 Print version
 ```

+## Not setting the hardware encoder will be slow
+- AMD gpu users, or CPU with integrated GPU, use `--encode-amd`
+- Nvidea gpu users, use `--encode-nvidea`

+'How slow?' sub 10 fps usually, where a reasonable hvec encode on a 5000 series AMD gpu is around 60-80fps.
+1440p AV1 encoding on a Ryzen 3600x was running at around 1 fps.

+### Setting the codec
+The codec will default to h265/hvec, but if you have access to AV1, use that

 ##